A time to build, a time to give.

-The Center has been a part of these stories for more than 50 years, helping people in crisis, relational turmoil and facing pain regain order and hope in their lives – from trauma, marital conflict, abuse, children struggling at school, addiction, suicide, to loss.
+The Center has been a part of these stories for more than 50 years, helping people in crisis and relational turmoil regain order and hope in their lives – from trauma, marital conflict, abuse, children struggling at school, addiction, suicide, to loss.

-Our work intersects every major part of our lives – education, work, faith, and physical health.
-We collaborate across sectors of society – churches/faith communities, health care systems, businesses, schools from Pre-K to universities, community nonprofits, and the legal system.
+Our work intersects every major part of our lives – education, work, physical health, and faith.
+We collaborate across sectors of society; churches and faith communities, health care systems, businesses, schools from Pre-K to universities, and community nonprofits.